kubeflow/community/proposals/new-project-join-process.md

 ### Notes/Constraints/Caveats (Optional)

-Note that this application does not gaurantee acceptance of the proposed project to Kubeflow.
+Note that this application does not guarantee acceptance of the proposed project to Kubeflow.

 ### Risks and Mitigations